oroinc/documentation/crm/admin_guide/security/admin_capabilities.rst

 .. important:: For Enterprise Edition users only.

-This capability enables a user to download the latest version of the OroCRM add-in for Outlook (see the **MS Outlook Add-In** field description of the :ref:`General <doc-my-user-view-page-general>` section of the **My User** page.
+This capability enables a user to download the latest version of the OroCRM add-in for Outlook.

 If :ref:`OroCRM is synchronized with Outlook <user-guide-synch-outlook>`, this add-in enables a user to synchronize contacts, tasks, and calendar events between OroCRM and the user's Outlook account.
 The user can also associate emails to accounts,